How to shake a cocktail without a shaker

 Although cocktail shakers tend to be the best bet when it comes to mixing drinks, there are also common household items you can use that would do just as good a job.
 You can use the following household items to add a twist to your cocktails:

-Mason jars are an incredible shaker substitute and one of the most known multipurpose objects.
+Mason jars are an incredible shaker substitute and one of the most well-known multipurpose objects.
 The lids are airtight, so no leaks happen while shaking the bottle.
-Thanks to the wide mouth, adding ingredients is a breeze, and the glass body is rugged enough for vigorous shaking.
+Thanks to the wide mouth, adding ingredients is a breeze, and the glass body is rugg enough for vigorous shaking.

 When used with their tightly sealing lids, these reliable kitchen staples work like a cocktail shaker.
 Select a container big enough for the ice, all of the ingredients and be sure to keep the top properly shut so the contents do not spill.